jasonkronemeyer/jasonkronemeyer.github.io/notes/lessons.md

 - [Introduction to CNC](https://en.wikipedia.org/wiki/Numerical_control)
 - [Fun with Coordinates](https://www.mathsisfun.com/data/cartesian-coordinates.html)

-Feel free to ask any questions or explore more about coordinates and robotics! 🚀🤖
+Feel free to ask your teacher any questions or explore more about coordinates and robotics! 🚀🤖

----
-Is there anything else you'd like to explore about CRS, CNC machines, or robotics with Python? 🚀